 Survive and thrive with 'Plan A'

+Whether you’ve been made redundant, not been made permanent, or been dismissed for any reason, losing your job can be devastating.
 On the other hand, however difficult you might find coping with forced change, there can be positives in such situations.
-Dealing with job loss can be one of life’s most traumatic experiences.
-So here is our Plan-A, to help you survive and thrive again..
+Dealing with job loss can be one of life’s most traumatic experiences but here is our Plan-A, to help you survive and thrive again.

 Take some time to read through the plan, and think about how you might be able to put it to good use.
 Or at the very least, it might offer some useful tips on how to stop worrying.